 The winter holiday season should be a joyous time of year.
 However, certain types of fires and injuries associated with holiday decorating are much more common during this season.

-Although these fires are not common, when they do occur, they are unusually likely to be serious.
-On average, one of every 40 reported home structure Christmas tree fires resulted in a death compared to an average of one death per 142 total reported home structure fires.
+On average, one of every 31 reported home Christmas tree fires resulted in a death, compared to an average of one death per 144 total reported home fires.

 This fact sheet and accompanying table describe the common causes and circumstances of these fires.
 These findings identify issues that should be highlighted for Christmas tree safety.